How to Revive Gel Pens That Doesn’t Work | Easy Steps

 Image: jetpen.com

-You can as well press the tip on the scratch paper to further clean it. if it is still stubborn, add a bit of more drops of water and try again, after blowing a few more times.
+You can as well press the tip on the scratch paper to further clean it.
+If it is still stubborn, add a bit of more drops of water into the ink cartridge and try again, after blowing a few more times.
 Always remember to blow the gel pen over the sink or bathtub to contain any resulting ink drops mess.

 Third Step: If everything fails, you can soak the entire gel pen in warm water for about 5 minutes.
 Alternatively, you can hold it over a steaming tea kettle for a couple of minutes and try again.
 Dry it thoroughly to prevent corrosion of the metal parts.

-If you don’t want everything soaking in water, you can put the gel pen apart and soak the cartridge alone.
+If you don’t want everything soaking in warm water, you can put the gel pen apart and soak the ink cartridge alone.

-In the majority of cases, the hot water or the steam will melt any dried-out ink inside the pen.
+In the majority of cases, the hot water or the steam will melt any dried-out gel pen ink inside.
 A blow dryer or craft heat gun will also have the same results.
 But you will only need to heat the tip of the pen for just a few seconds using the craft heat gun or blow dryer.

 Your gel pen should now write smoothly as before.
 Test the gel pen on different types of papers. you never know, a particular type of paper may be the unlocking key.